 What advice do you have for those wanting to get into a trade?

 You have got to be tough.
 Not rough, just tough.
 The boys (and men) that typically study a trade are ballsy blokes and love getting their hands dirty.
 Dirty talk and rough behavior is the norm at Tafe and on the construction site.
 Not all tradies are like this but most are.
 Girls studying a trade are a novelty rather than a normality so the blokes tend to treat you just like one of them which is good in one sense and not so good in others.
-I got through by praying (yes lots and lots of praying), downloading my frustrations and upsetting experiences to my husband and parents and constantly listening to my strong inner voice to not give up and one day I could potentially employ my classmates.
+I got through by praying (yes lots and lots of praying), downloading my frustrations and upsetting experiences to my husband and parents and constantly listening to my strong inner voice to not give up, believing one day I could potentially employ my classmates.

 Do you get covered in … well you know crap?

 Yes, but not all the time.
-Plumbing isn’t always dirty work.
+Plumbing isn’t always ‘dirty work’.
 Dad and I don’t unblock drains because we don’t get enough calls to warrant the cost of purchasing a drain cleaning machine.
 I have two plumbers that give me reliable service that I can on forward those jobs to.
 The times when I do get covered in crap is disconnecting old toilet suites or seats or disconnecting old waste stacks and fixture pipes.